surniaulula/wpsso/readme.txt

 == Screenshots ==

+01. The essential settings page offers a quick and easy setup.
-01. The Document SSO metabox shows a different set of options based on the content type selected, allowing you to customize the details of articles, events, e-Commerce products, recipes, reviews, and more.
+02. You can easily customize the details of articles, events, e-Commerce products, recipes, reviews, and much more.
-02. The Essential Settings page offers a quick and easy setup for a few essential settings.
-The General and Advanced settings pages offer a wealth of additional options to further customize the plugin for your site.
+03. The preview tab allows you to quickly preview an example social share.
+04. The oEmbed tab allows you to preview the oEmbed image and text offered by WordPress.
+05. The validators tab allows you to quickly validate your webpage markup.

 == Changelog ==